jedahan/interactive_art/readme.md

   Thank you for attending this talk, its a big leap of faith for something with almost no description on Friday night.
   If all goes according to plan, you will be inspired by awesome interactive art that will blow your minds and ask 'how did they do that', then I will try and convince everyone in this room that they can do ANYTHING they can imagine, and if you don't think I'm a crackpot after that is over, we will get to the meat of the talk where I describe a useful framework that's helped me create art and finish off with some basic training in the tools common to that framework.

   The talk should about 45 minutes, leaving time to discuss and share your own ideas and experiences.
 Please write down any thoughts during it all!
-Also, COOKIES!
+The only interruption I am ok with is asking to define a term.

 ## WHOAH (Keanu)
   * Bike-In movie
-  * Everything from art hack day
+  * ArtHackDay
   * EyeWriter
   * Jer Thorpe
   * Alicia Gibb
   * Encountering Data
-  * Island Labs
-  * COOL SHIT RITE?

   All the art you just saw was built with a mix of experimentation and collaboration.
 Just a quick overview of what phases are involved in any creative endeavor: